 I know a lot of people who would do some very bad things to have an opportunity to live Patrick O’Dell’s life.
 On paper it seems like a skate nerds dream: run a skate show on Vice that interviews and tours with some of the most notorious skateboarders in the world.
-Not to mention that he was also the photo editor for Vice, and has directed music videos for the likes of people like Morrisey.
 But how’d a random dude from Ohio that moved around his whole life end up working for some awesome companies and create the definitive skateboarding history show?
 We called up O’Dell to pick his brain and find out the tricks of the trade.

 Have you met any girls from your show on Vice, Epicly Laterd?